metamorph-inc/cpython/Doc/tutorial/interactive.rst

 .. rubric:: Footnotes

-.. [#] Python will execute the contents of a file identified by the :envvar:`PYTHONSTARTUP` environment variable when you start an interactive interpreter.
+.. [#] Python will execute the contents of a file identified by the :envvar:`OMPYTHONSTARTUP` environment variable when you start an interactive interpreter.
 To customize Python even for non-interactive mode, see :ref:`tut-customize`.